Human Resources Management

-You'll complete a total of 120 credit hours, consisting of business foundation, human resource, and University Studies courses, which expose you to an array of disciplines and experiences.
+You'll complete a total of 120 credit hours, consisting of business foundations, human resources management, and University Studies courses, which expose you to an array of disciplines and experiences.

-You will complete the following 6 core courses in human resources:
+You will complete the following six core courses in human resources management:

 - Employment Law